Qualified intermediary: IRC §1441 Qualified Intermediary

 IRC §1441 et seq. regulates the withholding of income taxes from payments of U.S. source income made to a non-U.S. person.
 Generally, the U.S. payor must verify the Tax Identification Number (TIN) of its payees and withhold 30% of this payment if a TIN is not presented.
 A §1441 Qualified Intermediary (QI) is generally a foreign bank or other foreign financial institution that signs an agreement with the Internal Revenue Service (IRS).

-Under the agreement, the QI maintains its own records of the U.S. or foreign status of the beneficial owners of the payments and may assume primary Chapters 3 and 4 withholding responsibility and primary Form 1099 reporting and backup withholding responsibility for those payments.
-The detailed terms of the QI regime are set out in IRS revenue procedures, most recently Rev. Proc.
-2022-43 (the "2023 QI Agreement"), which replaced the prior agreement under Rev. Proc.
-2017-15 and provides for a six-year term.
-The QI entity is subject to an IRS or external audit periodically to confirm compliance with the agreement terms.

-The §1441 QI regime was later supplemented by foreign account reporting and withholding requirements under the Foreign Account Tax Compliance Act (FATCA).
+Under the agreement, the QI maintains its own records of the U.S. or foreign status of the beneficial owners of the payments and may undertake responsibility for income reporting and tax withholding.
+The QI agreement is valid for 6 years and the QI entity is subject to an IRS or external audit periodically to confirm compliance with the agreement terms.
+The §1441 QI regime was later supplemented by foreign account reporting requirements under the Foreign Account Tax Compliance Act.